 Social engineering is a technique used by hackers and cybercriminals to manipulate people into performing actions that are beneficial to them.
-The success of social engineering attacks relies heavily on the ability of the attacker to gain the trust of the target.
+The success of social engineering attacks relies heavily on the attacker’s ability to gain the target’s trust.
 Pretexting is one of the most effective social engineering techniques.
 It involves the creation of a scenario or pretext to trick a target into revealing sensitive information or performing an action that benefits the attacker.
-In this article, we will discuss pretexting techniques in detail and provide real-world examples of their usage.
+This article will discuss pretexting techniques in detail and provide real-world examples of their usage.

 Overview of Pretexting

-Pretexting is often used in combination with other social engineering techniques such as phishing or baiting.
+Pretexting is often used in conjunction with other social engineering techniques, such as phishing or baiting.
 For example, an attacker might send a phishing email to a target and then follow up with a phone call pretending to be a member of the IT department.
 The attacker might then use pretexting to convince the target to reveal their password.

 Pretexting Techniques

-There are several pretexting techniques that attackers can use to gain the trust of their targets.
+Several pretexting techniques can help attackers gain the trust of their targets.
 We will discuss some of the most common techniques below.

 Authority